 We’ve had some occasions where we onboarded new practices, and their previous vendor had sole ownership of the practice’s analytics data and online listings and refused to turn it over.
 On some occasions, we’ve even heard of instances where the marketing vendor required the practice to turn over ownership of their domain.
-While we do often own clients’ domains and have top-level access to online listings and analytics accounts, we also have no issue with letting the practice own and have access to it at any time.
+While we do often own clients’ domains and have top-level access to online listings, we also have no issue with letting the practice own and have access to it at any time.

 The potential issue with an outside marketing firm owning your domain and online listings is that these are key elements of your online brand.
 If you don’t own them, you don’t have full control over what happens to them.
 It is usually possible to take back ownership of your listings by completing different verification requirements, but it’s often a much longer and drawn out process than it would be if the vendor just transferred ownership to you.
 And if your marketing vendor refuses to transfer ownership of your domain back to you, you may not be able to get it back.

 Being able to access and own your analytics data is less important from a brand preservation perspective, but it does mean that you lose out on key benchmarks if you move to another vendor.
 It’s not the end of the world, but it is nice to be able to look at past data to identify trends and see where you can improve.